Bayani Casimiro: Film and television career

 After the war, Casimiro restarted his film career, appearing in several popular musicals for the next two decades.
 His frequent onscreen dancing partner was the choreographer Nieves Manuel, whom he would marry.
 As in his stage performances, he would often appear in films in top hat and tails.
 Among his more notable musical roles were in Isang Sulyap mo Tita (1953), Tres Muskiteras (1954), and Botika sa Baryo (1960).

 Later career

 As he aged, Casimiro became known to a younger generation primarily as a character actor in film comedies.
 Often cast as a grandfather, a town sage, or even as a corpse in the Chiquito vehicle Estong Tutong (1983), his thin frame and befuddled look lent to easy ridicule.
 A notable exception to this trend was his role in Celso Ad.
 Castillo's Burlesk Queen (1977), where he again donned top hat and tails as he performed onstage with Vilma Santos.

 In 1985, Casimiro starred as the titular character in the IBC comedy television series The Adventures of Super Lolo.

 Death

-Bayani Casimiro Sr. died on February 27, 1989 in Manila, Philippines and he has a final resting place at the Loyola Memorial Park in Sucat, Paranaque City.
+Bayani Casimiro Sr. died on January 7, 1989 in Manila, Philippines at the age of 70 as a result of emphysema.
+His final resting place are located at the Loyola Memorial Park in Sucat, Paranaque City.